 7. Heat off most of the water and eat it alone, on a bed of lettuce, spinach, with rice, with anything really.

 A great Korean summer dish is kong-guk-su, it's make with soy milk, some salt, cucumber, and rice vermicelli noodles.
 Very simple, superbly flavorful!
+What you need:

 *1 cup dried soy beans (can be more like 3+ cups)